mantidproject/documents/Design/pythonAlgorithmsForMDEvents.rst

 1. Motivation
 +++++++++++++

+Labeling neutron scattering events (or groups of neutrons) with several parameters (such as Q components, energy trasfer, temperature, etc) are the closest thing to physical models that we can provide in Mantid.
+Scientists would likely express most of their problems in terms of such multi-dimensional coordinates, rather than time of flight and detector coordinates.
+For quick prototyping and for bespoke algorithms and data analysis scripts, we should provide a simple and intuitive Python api for MD events, and MDEventWorkspaces.
+While the rest of the document exemplifies this using reactor based experiments, this is a more general and urgent problem.

 A majority of the new instruments at reactor sources do not have the time-of flight structure of the data that instruments at spallation sources have.
 Trying to use matrix workspaces (either